Make sure all students have a chance to build these essential skills.

 Start by anticipating these difficulties and planning for them.
 Then you can address a student’s challenge before it becomes a big issue during the lesson.
 When teaching, be direct about important concepts.
 Allow time in your plans to pause frequently and check for understanding.
 Ask students to rephrase key ideas to you or to a peer.
 Be sure to plan for multiple opportunities for students to practice each skill.

 Ask questions that allow for multiple possible responses.
 Say something like "Who can suggest one possibility?" instead of "Who knows the answer?"
 Before you ask questions, let the class or group know that no one should raise a hand right away.
-Give students some time to think about a response.
-Then ask for hands to be raised.
+Give students some time to think before asking for responses.